 These chocolate peppermint cookies are like a candy cane in cookie form!
-Chocolate slice and bake cookies dipped in white chocolate or dark chocolate (or both!!) all flavored with just a little peppermint oil are a perfect addition to a holiday cookie tray.
+Rich slice and bake cookies dipped in white or dark chocolate (or both!!) all flavored with just a little peppermint oil are a perfect addition to a holiday cookie tray.

 How is your holiday season going?